realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

 if boundary conditions change or improved data shows the original partition was premature.

+A central rule of this framework is:

+**Category is the default; objecthood must be earned.**

+Unless stable objecthood has been clearly demonstrated through robust correlation to reality, the safer treatment is as a virtual category open to further nesting and refinement.

 ---

 # 1. Why Use the Word “Infinity”